UNTITLED (orange) foam, steel

 THE MARTYR cast foam, arrows

 INFINITE POWER AND INCREASED FLEXIBILITY carved pine, yoga ball

 As a child my family would go to church and then eat fast food after.
-Here I juxtapose the story of John the Baptist losing his head and a toy monster included with a kid’s meal.
+Here the story of John the Baptist losing his head is juxtaposed with a toy monster included with a kid’s meal.

 Religious iconography (hand carved, three feet tall) juxtaposed with a Slip-and-Slide (ordered online, fifteen feet long).